-An additional unsubsidized Stafford Loan is available to students who qualify for aid as an independent student.
+An additional unsubsidized Stafford Loan is available to students who qualify for aid as independent students.
 Freshmen and sophomores may borrow \$4,000 per year and juniors and seniors may borrow \$5,000 per year.

 Rights and responsibilities of recipients of any of the Title IV federally-funded programs (FCWSP, FSEOG, PELL, Stafford loans, Federal Perkins loan):